drfraser/Railcron/README.md

 to use these blocks before resorting to reading the YAML file.
 Currently, Prefect does not support validation of the configuration information in a Block, so do double check what is entered.

+The Prefect server process must first be running before using make_bloks.py

 ### Deployments

-Flows must first be instantiated before they can be executed. "make_deployments.sh" is a script that will create deployment files and save them into ./deplayments/.
+Flows must first be instantiated before they can be executed. "make_deployments.sh" is a script that will create deployment files and save them into ./deployments/.
 They then can be edited/updated as needed (e.g. to set the RAILCRON_CFG variable) before the deployment is applied to the Prefect database.

 **Read and edit the make_deployments.sh script before executing it**